reactjs/react.dev/content/tutorial/tutorial.md

   }
 ```

-Each time a player moves, the boolean, `xIsNext` will be flipped to determine which player goes next and the game's state will be saved.
+Each time a player moves, `xIsNext` (a boolean) will be flipped to determine which player goes next and the game's state will be saved.
 We'll update the Board's `handleClick` function to flip the value of `xIsNext`:

 ```javascript{3,6}
   handleClick(i) {